Tiquinho Soares: Nacional

-On 27 January 2015, Soares moved abroad for the first time in his career after signing with Primeira Liga side C.D.
-Nacional, still owned by CSP.
-He made his debut for the club on 21 February, replacing Lucas João in a 3–1 away loss against S.C.
-Braga.
+On 27 January 2015, Soares moved abroad for the first time in his career after signing with Primeira Liga side Nacional, still owned by CSP.
+He made his debut for the club on 21 February, replacing Lucas João in a 3–1 away loss against Braga.

-Soares scored his first goal abroad on 20 April 2015, equalising the 1–1 Madeira derby at C.S.
-Marítimo.
+Soares scored his first goal abroad on 20 April 2015, equalising the 1–1 Madeira derby at Marítimo.
 The following 20 March, he scored a brace in a 3–2 home win over Vitória de Guimarães.

 Vitória Guimarães

 On 25 May 2016, Soares signed for Vitória de Guimarães.
-He made his debut for his new team on 14 August, starting in a 1–0 home loss to Braga, and scored his first goal 12 days later in a 5–3 win against F.C.
-Paços de Ferreira also at the Estádio D. Afonso Henriques, through a penalty.
+He made his debut for his new team on 14 August, starting in a 1–0 home loss to Braga, and scored his first goal 12 days later in a 5–3 win against Paços de Ferreira also at the Estádio D. Afonso Henriques, through a penalty.

 On 4 November 2016, Soares scored a double in a 2–1 home defeat of former club Nacional.
 He finished his spell in Minho with 22 official appearances and nine goals.

 Porto

-On 23 January 2017, Soares signed a four-and-a-half-year contract with FC Porto, with a €40 million clause.
+On 23 January 2017, Soares signed a four-and-a-half-year contract with Porto, with a €40 million clause.
 His first match took place on 4 February, when he started and netted twice in a 2–1 home victory over Sporting CP.

-Soares made his UEFA Champions League debut on 22 February 2017, starting in a 2–0 home loss to Juventus F.C. in the round of 16.
+Soares made his UEFA Champions League debut on 22 February 2017, starting in a 2–0 home loss to Juventus in the round of 16.
 In his first full season, he scored eight goals from 24 games to help the club to win the national championship after a five-year wait.

 Soares was not initially included in the 2018–19 Champions League squad by manager Sérgio Conceição, due to injury.
-On 18 January 2019, he put three past G.D.
-Chaves in a 4–1 away victory, his tally of 15 over the campaign eventually being the best for Porto and fourth-best in the league.
+On 18 January 2019, he put three past Chaves in a 4–1 away victory, his tally of 15 over the campaign eventually being the best for Porto and fourth-best in the league.
 On 25 May he opened the scoring in the final of the Taça de Portugal and also converted his team's first shot in the penalty shootout after the 2–2 draw, but Sporting were victorious; he dedicated his goal to goalkeeper Iker Casillas, who had suffered a heart attack weeks earlier.

-On 27 February 2020, Soares was sent off for the first time in his career as the side lost 3–1 at home to Bayer 04 Leverkusen (5–2 aggregate) in the last 32 of the UEFA Europa League, for elbowing Jonathan Tah in the face.
+On 27 February 2020, Soares was sent off for the first time in his career as the side lost 3–1 at home to Bayer Leverkusen (5–2 aggregate) in the last 32 of the UEFA Europa League, for elbowing Jonathan Tah in the face.

 Tianjin TEDA

-Soares moved to the Chinese Super League in September 2020, agreeing to a three-year and three-month deal at Tianjin TEDA FC.
+Soares moved to the Chinese Super League in September 2020, agreeing to a three-year and three-month deal at Tianjin TEDA.
 The transfer fee was estimated at around €10 million, as was his total salary.